How to Create Business Cards that Leave a Lasting Brand Impression

 However, when interactive strategies have successfully done their job and landed you face to face with a potential new client, then what?
 How do you create a lasting impression after you leave that initial meeting?
 What souvenirs do you leave behind to commemorate the quality of your business and the value you’ll bring to their operation?

-While it’s important to have a strong on-line presence in today’s marketplace, it’s equally as important to protect your brand across all brand touch points.
+While it’s important to have a strong online presence in today’s marketplace, it’s equally important to protect your brand across all touch points.
 This means finding creative ways to produce high-quality business collateral without breaking the bank.
-Remember, websites are visited and collateral is delivered.
+Remember, websites are visited but print material is delivered.
 When handing over items that speak to the value of your company, it’s critical to leave the right impression.

-As print has lost significant ground to web based communication over the years, the selection of available paper has greatly suffered.
+As print has lost significant ground to digital communication over the years, the selection of available paper has suffered.
 And, as the need for large quantities of business collateral continues to reduce, the ability to deliver impactful hands-on items has become increasingly difficult.
 Long gone are the days of gigantic paper warehouses, packed-to-the-rafters with seemingly endless varieties of paper.
-This isn’t to say that premium paper doesn’t exist anymore.
+Not that premium paper doesn’t exist anymore.
 It does.
-Paper companies still mill and manufacture a large variety of fine papers – as many as there were in the print heydays of the late 80’s and early 90’s prior to the .com revolution – but it’s the availability in small quantities that has become an issue.
+Paper companies still mill and manufacture a large variety of fine papers – as many as there were in the print heydays of the late 80s and early 90s prior to the .com revolution – but it’s the availability in small quantities that has become an issue.

-Recently, we’ve designed and produced business cards utilizing the somewhat dormant printing methods of foil stamping and embossing (sample shown).
-By choosing either glossy coloured foil, or basic silver foil with an overprint and used sparingly in combination with standard print varnish techniques on basic stocks, we’ve generated some very dynamic and premium results.
+Recently, we’ve designed and produced business cards using the somewhat dormant printing methods of foil stamping and embossing (sample shown).
+By choosing either glossy coloured foil, or basic silver foil, with an overprint and used sparingly in combination with standard print varnish techniques on basic stocks, we’ve generated premium results.

 The additional contrast created by embossing logo elements subtly highlights the foiled areas.
-Printed ink colours were kept minimal; only 1 colour was used which kept the overall costs in check.
-To be even more cost efficient, we produced additional blanks (or shells) where all of the intricate processes of foiling and embossing were done at one time, but the variable contact information removed.
-The pre-prints (shells) are then be used for future small order imprinting of the persons contact details only making it very affordable to re-order business cards, even in small quantities.
-This process is where the foresight to keep ink colours to a minimum pays off dividends.
-Forward thinking big picture planning of our clients entire business collateral system can generate numerous opportunities for big production cost savings down the line – stay tuned for future articles that further detail this and the combination of digital printing methods.
+Print ink colours were kept minimal; only 1 colour was used which kept the overall costs in check.
+To be even more cost-efficient, we produced additional blanks (or shells) where all of the intricate processes of foiling and embossing are done at one time, but the variable contact information is removed.
+The pre-prints (shells) are then used for future small order imprinting of the person’s contact details.
+This makes it very affordable to re-order business cards, even in small quantities.
+This process is where the foresight to keep ink colours to a minimum pays dividends.
+Forward-thinking planning of our client’s entire business collateral system can generate opportunities for big production savings down the line.

-- Keep in ink colors to a minimum and let the graphic elements do the hard work.
+- Keep ink colours to a minimum and let the graphic elements do the hard work.
 ‘Full colour’ is no longer a premium item (and hasn’t been for some time).
 Great layout trumps full colour every time.

 - To keep things affordable, print your cards in large volumes of blanks, and imprint small quantities at a time.
 This will keep the unit cost per card down and open the door to innovation.